Samantha Fish: Career

 In 2013, Fish released her second major studio album, Black Wind Howlin, featuring Mike Zito on guitar, Yonrico Scott on drums, Johnny Sansone on harmonica, and Paul Thorn, vocal duet on one track.
 The album was recorded in Dockside Studios, in Maurice, Louisiana.
-Mike Zito's bandmates from his group Royal Southern Brotherhood, Yonrico Scott and Charlie Wooton, were brought in to assist in the session recordings.
+Zito's bandmates from his group Royal Southern Brotherhood, Yonrico Scott and Charlie Wooton, were brought in to assist in the session recordings.
 Also in 2013, Fish appeared on The Healers Live at Knuckleheads Saloon, producing a CD/DVD collaboration with Jimmy Hall, Reese Wynans, Kate Moss, and Danielle and Kris Schnebelen (sister and brother, formerly of the band Trampled Under Foot).
 Proceeds benefit the Blue Star Connection.
 The Healers occasionally perform together as their schedule permits.

-Fish's third studio album, Wild Heart was released on July 10, 2015.
-The new album is more roots rock than her earlier blues rock.
+Fish's third studio album, Wild Heart, was released on July 10, 2015.
+The album is more roots rock than her earlier blues rock.
 Fish wrote five songs on the record.
 She co-wrote five other songs with Jim McCormick in Nashville, Tennessee.
 Luther Dickinson produced the album, as well as played various stringed instruments (guitar, bass, mandolin, lap steel) to flesh out the sound.
 The album was recorded in four studios, Royal Studios and Ardent Studios in Memphis, Tennessee, Zebra Ranch in Coldwater, Mississippi, and Blade Studios in Shreveport, Louisiana.
 Other musicians on the record are Brady Blade (drums), Lightnin' Malcolm (guitar), Shardé Thomas (drums), Dominic Davis (bass), Shontelle Norman-Beatty (background vocals), and Risse Norman (background vocals).

 Fish released her fourth solo album, Chills & Fever on March 17, 2017.
 The album was recorded in Detroit and was recorded with members of the band The Detroit Cobras.
 Bobby Harlow produced the album.
 Belle of the West followed in December 2017.

 Fish released her sixth solo album, Kill or Be Kind, on September 20, 2019, on her new label, Rounder Records.
 It was chosen as a 'Favorite Blues Album' by AllMusic.

 Fish released her seventh solo album, Faster, on September 10, 2021, on Rounder Records.
 The album was produced by Martin Kierszenbaum, and features drummer Josh Freese and bass player Diego Navaira of The Last Bandoleros.
 Kansas City area rapper Tech N9ne is featured on the song "Loud".

+In 2022, Fish was featured in the documentary short Love Letters: Samantha Fish Live From New Orleans presented by Carl Van Productions in association with Very Productive Pictures and WYES-TV, airing in both 2022 and 2023.

+In May 2023, Fish released the collaborative album Death Wish Blues (Rounder Records) with Jesse Dayton, and the pair set forth on an extensive tour schedule throughout the US, UK, and Europe.
+Supporting them on the UK leg of their tour was Canadian roots rock band The Commoners.
+Death Wish Blues was nominated for Best Contemporary Blues Album at the 2024 Grammy Awards.

+Her ninth solo album, Paper Doll, was released in April 2025.
+It garnered Fish a 2026 Grammy Award nomination for Best Contemporary Blues Album.